-Emissary Founder David Hammer recently told a story about a client who had spent 9 months on a six-figure deal, and couldn’t understand what had gone wrong.
+A client had spent 9 months on a six-figure deal that never closed, and couldn’t understand what had gone wrong.

 They met with a former buyer who had recently left the target company (aka an Emissary) to discuss the deal and figure out what had happened.